abinit/abipy_book/abipy_book/abinit_input.md

 v = inp.abivalidate()
 if v.retcode != 0:
-    # If there is a mistake in the input, one can acces the log file of the run with the log_file object
+    # If there is a mistake in the input, one can access the log file of the run with the log_file object
     print("".join(v.log_file.readlines()[-10:]))
 ```